-1 As the Company's accounting year straddles 31 December 2020, the date the UK ceased to be subject to EU law, the 2021 published financial reports are required to follow EU adopted international accounting standards.
-From 1 October 2021, the Company will follow and refer only to UK adopted international accounting standards, with the UK Endorsement Board being the body responsible for providing authorisation for the use of new IASB standards, amendments or interpretations in the UK from 1 January 2021.
-As at 30 September 2021, there were no material endorsement disparities between the UK and EU.
+&lt;sup>1 As the Company's prior accounting year straddled 31 December 2020, the date the UK ceased to be subject to EU law, the 2021 published financial reports were required to follow EU adopted international accounting standards.
+From 1 October 2021, the Company follows and refers only to UK adopted international accounting standards, with the UK Endorsement Board being the body responsible for providing authorisation for the use of new IASB standards, amendments or interpretations in the UK from 1 January 2021.